 His Vivaldi roles include La Senna in La Senna festeggiante with Paul Goodwin, Astolfo in Orlando furioso with Jean-Christophe Spinosi at the Théâtre des Champs-Elysées, the title role in Bajazet which he has performed in major European capitals and in Japan with Europa Galante conducted by Fabio Biondi.

 Encounters with Handel embrace Alexander Feast with Diego Fasolis at the Swiss Radio, Messiah with Rinaldo Alessandrini in Bari and at the Auditorio Nacional de Música in Madrid.
-He was seen on stage as Achilla in Giulio Cesare alongside Cecilia Bartoli at la Scala, as Zoroastro in Orlando in Valencia and as Pallante in Agrippina with René Jacobs at the Berlin Staatsoper.
+He was seen on stage as Achilla in Giulio Cesare alongside Cecilia Bartoli at la Scala, as Zoroastro in Orlando in Valencia and as Pallante in Agrippina conduced by René Jacobs at the Berlin Staatsoper.
 He sang Leone in Tamerlanowith Placido Domingo at La Scala.

-He also performed the title role in Porpora’s Polifemo at the Teater an der Wien.
+Christian also performed the title role in Porpora’s Polifemoat the Teater an der Wien.

 Part of his repertoire features sacred music: Messe solemnelle by César Frank, Messe solennelle de Sainte Cécile by Charles Gounod, Requiem by Fauré and Mozart.
 Particularly fond of Bach, he has sung many of his Cantatas, the Christmas Oratorio, the St John and St Matthew Passions with Ruben Jais and the Ensemble La Barocca, the Magnificat with Antonio Pappano at the Accademia di Santa Cecilia in Rome.